Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/callbacks.rst

     class MyCallback:
         def on_train_batch_end(self, loss, output):
-            # Here, put yny code you want to run at the end of a training step
+            # Here, put any code you want to run at the end of a training step
             ...